4 awesome tiered loyalty programs and what you can learn from them

 With companies like Lyft and Grab infringing on Uber's supremacy in the ride-sharing market, the pioneering tech company is rolling out what Wired called a "terrestrial spin on a frequent flier program" to roll over competition — much like Pan Am did 30 years ago when their supremacy was threatened by new competitors.

-While the program is only available in limited cities as of December 2018, it's already attracted a lot of attention.
 The perks of the higher tiers are genuinely tempting, which can motivate people to keep using Uber instead of competitors so they can rack up points.

 You're eligible for the lowest tier without any points; the second tier, Gold, has enviable benefits like flexible cancellation, while the highest tier, Diamond, has all kinds of desirable reards including three free Uber Eats deliveries per year and priority pickup at airports.